streamdao/stream-gold-bridge/Readme.md

 ## Workflow

-We deploy Stream bridges and enable feature flags to allow us to quickly deploy faster.
+To deploy Stream Gold Bridges and enable feature flags to allow us to quickly deploy faster.
 The planned phases are as follows:

 1. For now we will first just deploy, keep redemptions only on mainnet using a simple no mint no redeem address function on Polygon.
 2. feature flag- Enable redemptions on that blockchain, the chain has a local redeem and unbacked treasury address, only cache can withdraw back to the mainnet from this address.

-Upon each redemptions event an offchain aggregator listens and computes the data and has the ability to use Stream Gold token governor to pause the oracle in case there is a discrepancy between the Chainlink blockchain feed and aggregated total circulation.
+Upon each redemptions event an offchain aggregator listens and computes the data and has the ability to use Stream Gold ($SGLD) token governor to pause the oracle in case there is a discrepancy between the Chainlink blockchain feed and aggregated total circulation.
-We lazy transfer from the unbacked in each local chain to the master chain when there is enough SGLD tokens in each chain to make the costs of bridge transfer make sense.
+We lazy transfer from the unbacked in each local chain to the master chain when there is enough $SGLD tokens in each chain to make the costs of bridge transfer make sense.

 An offchain adapter that aggregates the oracle data for total circulation is used as illustrated in the following diagram: